Quick Start

 3. View Claude Desktop's developer tool logs

-### Slow Analysis Speed?
+### Analysis Speed Slow?

-- The speed will be significantly improved after using the cache
+- Speed significantly improves after using cache

-### False Positives in Results?
+### False Positives?

-- Use `analyze_vulnerability_chain` to view the source code
+- Use `analyze_vulnerability_chain` to view source code

-## Extended Development
+## Extension Development

 ### Add New MCP Tools